The Right Honourable Sir Greg Knight PC MP

-Greg Knight is a qualified Solicitor of the Supreme Court but is currently non-practising.
+Greg is a qualified Solicitor of the Supreme Court but is currently non-practising.

 In 1989 he was appointed a Government Whip.
 He was promoted to Government Deputy Chief Whip in 1993.

-In 1995, he was honoured by the Queen and made a Privy Councillor.
+In 1995, he was made a Privy Councillor.

 In 1996 he was promoted to Minister of State for Industry at the DTI, a position he held until the change of government at the 1997 General Election.